 Whatever the reason for it, Mars’ “No” paved the way for Hershey’s “Yes.”
 The spurned offer was then tendered to Hershey, and — misgivings aside — that corporation went for it.

 Hershey did not pay to have Reese’s Pieces used in E.T., but it did agree to do a tie-in between the movie and the candy after the film was released.
-A deal was inked wherein Hershey Foods agreed to promote E.T. with
+A deal was inked wherein Hershey Foods agreed to promote E.T. with $1 million of advertising; in return, Hershey could use E.T. in its own ads.

 Within two weeks of the movie’s premiere, Reese’s Pieces sales went through the roof.
 (Disagreement exists as to how far through the roof they went: Sales were variously described as having tripled, experienced an 85% jump, or increased by 65%).
 Whatever the numbers, though, Reese’s Pieces — up until then an underdog confection only faintly known by the U.S. candy-consuming public — were suddenly being consumed in great handfuls.
 And all thanks to a shy little alien lured from the bushes and into America’s hearts by a trail of peanut-butter-in-a-candy-coated-shell confections.